Yuppiechef/quicksnap/README.md

 Check the quicksnap/sample.clj for the rest of the implementation for this.

-*Please note:* This example blows the stack.
+*Please note:* This example blows the stack if you just let it run a while.
 I'm trying to decide how to handle the stack gracefully, so any input is welcome!
 My first thought was to use trampoline, but I'm not enitrely convinced this is how it should be done...

 ## License